SNUCSE-CTA/DBTree/README.md

 `dynamic.sh` is a script used for experiments in the dynamic scenario.

 ### DB+ tree
-The code of DB+ tree cannot be made public due to company policies.
+The code of DB+ tree cannot be made public due to company (SAP) policies.